laravel/docs/routing.md

         //
     });

-Route parameters are always encased within `{}` braces and should consist of alphabetic characters, and may not contain a `-` character.
-Instead of using the `-` character, use an underscore (`_`).
-Route parameters are injected into route callbacks / controllers based on their order - the names of the callback / controller arguments do not matter.
+Route parameters are always encased within `{}` braces and should consist of alphabetic characters.
+Underscores (`_`) are also acceptable within route parameter names.
+Route parameters are injected into route callbacks / controllers based on their order - the names of the route callback / controller arguments do not matter.

 <a name="parameters-optional-parameters"></a>
 ### Optional Parameters

-Occasionally you may need to specify a route parameter, but make the presence of that route parameter optional.
+Occasionally you may need to specify a route parameter that may not always be present in the URI.
 You may do so by placing a `?` mark after the parameter name.
 Make sure to give the route's corresponding variable a default value:

     Route::get('user/{name?}', function ($name = null) {
         return $name;